Skip to main content

 • You decide to extend the test duration from 1 day to 7 days.

-• You want to tighten or change the success criteria.
+• You want to change the success criteria.

 Any changes you make will immediately update the test configuration.